 91% of consumers say they are more likely to shop with brands that provide offers and recommendations that are relevant to them. – Accenture

-80% of consumers are more likely to make a purchase from a brand that provides personalised experiences. – Epsilon
+80% of consumers are more likely to purchase a brand that provides personalised experiences. – Epsilon

 90% of U.S. consumers find marketing personalisation very or somewhat appealing. – Statista